 Making a white, creamy dressing or sauce when you don’t eat dairy or cashews is not an easy feat.
-That’s why I feel this dairy-free ranch dressing is quite the accomplishment.
-It’s really tasty and it passed all the tests in this house, inclusive the two men who are not plant paradox compliant and can eat any sauce or dairy they want (my dad and my husband).
+That’s why I feel this dairy-free ranch dressing is quite an accomplishment.
+It’s really tasty and it passed all the tests in this house, inclusive of the two men who are not plant-paradox compliant and can eat any sauce or dairy they want (my dad and my husband).
 Read on to find out what the secret ingredients are.

 Since I came to Romania, I’m buying organic almonds (much easier to find here than in Dallas) and soak them.
 Both my dad and I love to have them as a snack, peeling them before we eat them.
 Today I had quite a few soaked and decided to peel all of them in the morning.
 A meditative task if you ask me.

-The main ingredient of homemade ranch should be milk, buttermilk and sour cream, which can be made plant paradox friendly if you eat dairy, but what if you can’t?
+The main ingredient of the homemade ranch should be milk, buttermilk and sour cream, which can be made plant paradox friendly if you eat dairy, but what if you can’t?
 In general, I had a hard time creating white dressings and sauces since I gave up dairy.
-Not only that, but I was also eating a low histamine diet and even the non dairy yogurt alternatives were out of question.
-I’m still relatively low histamine, but I have reintroduced ingredients that make my life much easier such as: apple cider vinegar, lime or lemon.
+Not only that, but I was also eating a low histamine diet and even the non-dairy yogurt alternatives were out of the question.
+I’m still relatively low histamine, but I have reintroduced ingredients that make my life much easier such as apple cider vinegar, lime, or lemon.
 These make a sauce like this one possible.

 Blanched almonds and hemp seeds